CarlosZBent/Personal-Web-2.0/src/content/blog/ProductivityStack.md

 For some people, this can be achieved with nothing more than a to do list and some reminders, others need (or at least they think they need) a whole set of Notion pages with custom formulas and Airtable integration.
 There are a lot of systems and aplicable tips.

 I go for the route of having several apps, each dedicated to a specific purpose.
 Each one excellent in it's own field.
 So, I'm gonna show you the apps that form my personal and professional productivity universe, and also parts of the process, of the typical workflow I use.
-I hope you get good ideas 🤓.
+I hope you get good ideas.

 ## Main tools